magik-sword/Computer-Vision/README.md

 ![image](https://github.com/user-attachments/assets/c0923393-4972-4a00-b7cb-d7bb08b448d2)

 Although it stopped early due to overfitting, the DenseNet121 model seemed to generalize the best.
-The validation recall was higher than the rest even if it was moderately unstable, and had a decreasing validation loss for the most part.
+The validation recall was higher than the rest despite the moderate instability, and had a decreasing validation loss for the most part.

 ![image](https://github.com/user-attachments/assets/cc704ecc-1b35-42a0-9e42-456a2e8d5e55)